The Virtual Currency Regulation Review: Norway

 Introduction to the legal and regulatory framework

-For tax purposes, virtual currencies are considered as assets and are therefore subject to capital gains tax and net wealth tax.
+For tax purposes, virtual currencies are considered to be assets and are therefore subject to capital gains tax and net wealth tax.

 Securities and investment laws